 We continued our visit to “Ulica Piwna”, literally “Beer Street”.

-We crossed a pretty colorful interior courtyard, Place Canon, and were surprised to find a 17th-century bronze bell standing in its center.
+We crossed a pretty colorful interior courtyard, Canon Square, and were surprised to find a 17th-century bronze bell standing in its center.

 You’ll never know if I did it …